 3. What are the ongoing maintenance costs, if any, and can I update or maintain my website myself?

 This is an extremely important question to ask the web design company.
-Most web design businesses have an admin panel or a CMS (Content Management System) that allows you add content yourself on a regular basis.
+Most web design businesses have an admin panel or a CMS (Content Management System) that allows you to add content yourself on a regular basis.

 For example, having a blog on your website is extremely important, if your website does not have a blog, your website will be hard to find on Google or Bing.